After Roaccutane for 6 months.

 Abnormal liver function

-A pregnancy test is sometimes required where there is any possibility of pregnancy.
+In females, a pregnancy test is sometimes required where there is any possibility of pregnancy.

 Isotretinoin does not cause sterility / infertility.